jesse-kaufman/portfolio-site/hugo/content/projects/evidence-database-rewrite/index.md

 ---
 date: 2025-03-18T11:00:56-06:00
-title: Evidence database for law enforcement – Node.js/MongoDB rewrite
+title: Evidence database for law enforcement (Node.js/MongoDB rewrite)
 description: This project is a full rewrite of an evidence database originally built with PHP and MySQL, transitioning it to Node.js and MongoDB for improved performance, a simplified architecture, and hands-on learning.
 images:
   - /projects/evidence-database/uml.svg